Reindeer herding: Sweden

-Concession villages exist only in the Torne Valley (the area on the Swedish side of the river which marks the border between Sweden and Finland).

 Any reindeer has to be marked in the ears.
 A reindeer earmark is a combination of one to many cuts in a reindeer's ears which all together tells who the reindeer owner is.
 There are around 20 different approved cuts and in addition some 30 different combinations of cuts, and all those cuts and combinations have their own name.
 All reindeer in the Sámi reindeer husbandry area are marked with the owner's registered earmark by 31 October in the year of its birth.
 Before an earmark is implemented, it must be approved by the earmark committee consisting of three to five members.

 The number of reindeer in Sweden fluctuates and during the 1900s it has varied between 150,000 and 300,000 reindeer.
 In Sweden the reindeer numbers were 253,000 in 1995, 221,000 in 2000 and 220,000 in 2007.
 The number of reindeer is counted after slaughtered reindeer are withdrawn from the herd, and before the calving starts, which is usually in May.
 For each Sámi village, the maximum number of reindeer is decided by the County Administrative Board and the reindeer are counted each year by the reindeer herders themselves.
 On the individual level there are no maximum numbers for reindeer.